Under Sink Organization In The Kitchen

 One of the reasons this space looks so small is that we have a 1-1/2 bowl

-kitchen sink.
-Previous owners had attached a garburator to the 1/2 sink
+stainless steel sink.
+Previous owners had attached a garbage disposal unit

-which we took out.
-It would have a constant smell that we couldn't get rid
+or garburator to the 1/2 sink which we took out.
+It would have a constant

-of and I'm just not fond of garburators in the first place.
-That left us
+smell that we couldn't get rid of and I'm just not fond of garburators in

-cabinet unusable space.
+render the back of the cabinet unusable space.

 - a wall-mounted fire extinguisher which I learned was under a recall.
 We recently replaced it with an awesome fire extinguisher spray that is stored in a different (more easily accessible) cabinet so this extinguisher can go